Moderation process for teacher aide funding — for students in ORS and SHHNF

 In the moderation process, all existing allocations of teacher aide funding and all new funding requests are carefully considered.
-The moderation team checks to see if students with similar needs across a district or region have similar levels of resourcing based on the information that’s available.
+The moderation team (which includes schools and learning support staff) checks to see if students with similar needs across a district or region have similar levels of resourcing based on the information that’s available.

 They then decide what funding each student will receive in the coming year.

 A reference group of representatives of school staff, families and whānau is usually consulted as well.

 Schools, families and whānau may apply for a review of the resource allocation at any time during the school year.
 Go to request a review of teacher aide funding for a student in ORS or SHHNF to find out how.

 When to complete a rating scale for teacher aide resource

 The rating scale helps us to consider a student’s need for support during the moderation process.

 Schools need to complete a rating scale for teacher aide resource when: